ARMmbed/mbed-os/cmake/README.md

 - CMake >=3.18.2
 - mbed-tools >=3.2.0

-From the application root run the following:
+From the application root or wherever `mbed-os.lib` is found:
 1. To create the Mbed OS configuration CMake module, from the root of the application or wherever `mbed-os.lib` is found:

     ```